 - Accent with a ribbon: A velvet bookmark or bow peeking out is a charming detail.

 Keep the stack small so it doesn’t dominate the table.
-This works beautifully on consoles and sideboards too, IMO.
+This works beautifully on consoles and sideboards too.

 11. Citrus Garland Glow-Up

-DIY-er at heart?
-A dried citrus garland draped along the center is cheerful and super affordable.
+A DIY-er at heart?
+A dried citrus garland draped along the center is cheerful and very affordable.
 Plus, it looks artisanal in the best way.

 Quick How-To